Randomise the order in which pytest tests are run with some control over the randomness

 $ pip install pytest-random-order

-The plugin is enabled by default.
-To randomise the order of tests within modules and shuffle the order of test modules (which is the default behaviour of the plugin), just run pytest as always:
+To randomise the order of tests within modules and shuffle the order of test modules (which is the default behaviour of the plugin), run pytest as follows:

 $ pytest -v --random-order-bucket=package